kwdiaz/WebCrawlerAPI/README.md

          "HackerNewsDatabase": "Server=localhost; Database=HackerNewsDb; Integrated Security=True; Trusted_Connection=True; TrustServerCertificate=True;"
      }

-   - Or in case you have SSMS with credentials
+   - Or in case you have SSMS with username and password:

       ```json
          "ConnectionStrings": {